knoepdan/CyberSecRappi/specialTopics/ImportantTools.md

     - if you don't have ADUC, use this
 - PowerView (powershell tools)
     - see pdf "05E AD Situational Awareness.pdf"
+- CrackMapExec
+  - also for pass-the-hash
+  - use re-used password: see pdf "06B Lateral Movement.pdf"
 - etc. (LDAP clients, PingCastle...)

 ### Various other
 - Meterpeter
-  - Keylogging, Screenshots, Clipboard dump
+  - Keylogging, Screenshots, Clipboard dump, also port forwarding
 - PowerSploit: > collection of powershell scripts
 - SharpUp > various PowerUp functionality
 - Seatbelt.exe (more to gain info about system)